Gluon Gravitational $ D$-Form Factor: The $\sigma$-Meson as a Dilaton Confronted with Lattice Data II: Introduction

 For the subsequent discussion, we define a meaningful nucleon trace $\Theta^{ N} \equiv \Theta^{N\rho }_{\rho}$ through

-The normalisation $A(0)=1$ holds model-independently for all hadrons since $T_{\mu\nu}$ is the Noether current of translation, $P_\mu = \int d^3 x T_{\mu 0}$.
+The normalisation $A(0)=1$ holds model-independently for all hadrons since the (symmetric) energy-momentum tensor $T_{\mu\nu}$ is the Noether current of translation, $P_\mu = \int d^3 x T_{\mu 0}$.
 If all form factors remain finite in the soft limit, this implies the textbook formula $ \Theta^N(0)= 2 m_N^2$ \cite{Donoghue:1992dd}, and likewise for all other particles.

 In a conformal field theory ``$\TEMT=0$'' holds for any physical states and momentum transfer, and the same applies when this conformal symmetry is spontaneously broken despite the presence of stable massive one-particle states.
-It is the dilaton that realises the conformal Ward identity in analogy to the role of the pion in restoring the chiral Ward identity in the Goldberger-Treiman mechanism \cite{Goldberger:1958tr}.\footnote{The effect is also present in the axial-singlet channel \cite{Shore:1990zu,Tarasov:2020cwl,Tarasov:2021yll,Tarasov:2025mvn} where the $\eta'$ though gets a mass from the chiral anomaly.
-See \cite{Bhattacharya:2022xxw,Bhattacharya:2023wvy} for a related analysis in the $0^{++}$-channel where a similar fate is speculated on.} For the nucleon, as illustrated in \FIG\ref{fig:GFF} and explained in more detail \SEC\ref{sec:FF}, it requires a specific residue of the dilaton pole in
+It is the dilaton that realises the conformal Ward identity in analogy to the role of the pion in restoring the chiral Ward identity in the Goldberger-Treiman mechanism \cite{Goldberger:1958tr}.\footnote{The effect is also present in the axial-singlet channel \cite{Shore:1990zu,Tarasov:2020cwl,Tarasov:2021yll,Tarasov:2025mvn} where though the $\eta'$ acquires a mass from the chiral anomaly.
+See \cite{Bhattacharya:2022xxw,Bhattacharya:2023wvy} for a related $0^{++}$-analysis where a similar fate is speculated on.} For the nucleon, as illustrated in \FIG\ref{fig:GFF} and explained in more detail \SEC\ref{sec:FF}, it requires a specific residue of the dilaton pole in

 as proposed in \cite{Gell-Mann:1969rik}, verified in~\cite{DelDebbio:2021xwu} using dispersion theory and the effective theory in~\cite{Zwicky:2023fay}.